magomimmo/modern-cljs/doc/tutorial-07.md

 </html>
 ```

-You're now ready to launch your samples from `modern-cljs` directory as
+You're now ready to launch your samples from the `modern-cljs` directory as
-usual (e.g. `lein ring server`, `lein cljsbuild auto` and `lein
+usual (e.g., `lein ring server`, `lein cljsbuild auto` and `lein
 trampoline cljsbuild repl-listen`) and then to visit the debugging,
 pre-production and production versions of the above pages.

 Take into account that using the browser as an
 [evaluation environment][3] is discouraged with `:advanced` mode.
 If you
 try to evalutate a CLJS expression from the brepl when you're visiting
-the production versions of the pages (i.e. `login.html` and
+the production versions of the pages (i.e., `login.html` and
-`shopping.html`) the brepl will hang up and this brings us to the next
+`shopping.html`) the brepl will hang up, which brings us to the next
 paragraph.

-## Get in trouble
+## Getting in trouble

-In [tutorial 2][4] and [tutorial 3][5] we introduced the browser
+In [tutorial 2][4] and [tutorial 3][5] we introduced the browser-connected
-connected repl (brepl) as a CLJS evalutation environment enabling a
+repl (brepl) as a CLJS evaluation environment enabling a
 more productive and interactive style of programming.
 To reach this
-objective we created a `connect.cljs` file where we called
+objective we created `connect.cljs` from which we called
 `(repl/connect "http://localhost:9000/repl")` to establish the server
-side of the brepl connection: the JavaScript virtual machine of the
+side of the brepl connection--the JavaScript virtual machine of the
 browser client itself.

 Having an active brepl connection is a great thing during development